osmocom/osmo-sim-auth/README.md

 ### pyscard

-pyscard can be installed from packages of major Linux distributions.
+pyscard can be installed from packages of major Linux distributions, for example 'apt-get install python-pyscard'.

 If you want to build it from source, it is available from
 <http://pyscard.sourceforge.net/>

+### pcscd

+If you encounter errors like

+  smartcard.pcsc.PCSCExceptions.EstablishContextException: 'Failure to establish context: Service not available.'

+or

+  SCardEstablishContext: Service not available.

+you may have to install and run the pcscd service, for example:

+  apt-get install pcscd
+  systemctl start pcscd

 ## running osmo-sim-auth